Debugging and testing

 Sandbox provides a helper function printTransactionFees()

-To use it, modify imports from @ton/sandbox
+To use it, modify the imports from @ton/sandbox

-on top of the test file:
+at the top of the test file:

 Then, provide an array of transactions as an argument, like so:

-To work with individual values of total fees or fees from compute and action phases, inspect each transaction individually:
+To work with individual values of total fees or fees from the compute and action phases, inspect each transaction individually:

 Transactions with intentional errors

-field in object argument to the toHaveTransaction()
+field in the object argument to the toHaveTransaction()

 method of expect()